Joseph Maximilian Mueller

 Joseph Maximilian Mueller (December 1, 1894 – August 9, 1981) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Sioux City in Iowa from 1948 to 1970.
+He previously served as coadjutor bishop of the same diocese from 1947 to 1948.

 Biography

 Early life

 Joseph Mueller was born on December 1, 1894, in St. Louis, Missouri, to George Fritz and Barbara (née Ziegler) Mueller.
 After graduating from SS.
 Peter and Paul School at St. Louis in 1907, he studied at the Pontifical College Josephinum in Columbus, Ohio.